pitt-cdm/twine--summer-nights-1/PROPOSAL.md

 <!-- What overall mode of collaboration are you planning to use: divide the work by project sections? by media types and expertise? by compromise and consensus all the way through?

+For our collaboration, we are each going to plan out our own characters and their paths.
+Jared is going to be the master behind the CSS (with some suggestions and help, of course).
+Once we all have our basic paths down, we are going to come together and plan how to interact each character a little more to enhance the game.
+Tessa will get background images where it is applicable.

 Now add some specificity to that general plan: who will take what role, at what points?
 How will you communicate with each other?
+We are going to communicate over text and email.

 IMPORTANT: never include personal info like phone numbers on GitHub! -->